Places to Visit in Nainital

 Entry Fee: Free

 Naina Devi temple is one of the most revered Hindu temples of India and is located in Nainital near the Northern side of Naini Lake.
 Quietly located atop the Naina hillock, it draws thousands of devotees each year from all over the world to Nainital.
-According to the story in mythology, the Naina Devi temple came into existence when the eyes of Goddess Sati fell to that ground while Lord Shiva was carrying her self-immolated corpse.
-The deity in Naina Devi temple is the famous Goddess Naina Devi, and the two eyes are represented in the temple in her honour.
+According to mythology, the Naina Devi temple came into existence when the eyes of Goddess Sati fell to the ground while Lord Shiva was carrying her self-immolated corpse.
+The deity in Naina Devi temple is the famous Goddess Naina Devi.
 As one of the famous Hindu pilgrimage sites, it is built amidst beautiful surroundings.
-This temple has become one of the most iconic places for places to visit in Nainital and is considered as one of the Shakti Peethas.
+This temple has become one of the most iconic places for places to visit in Nainital and is considered one of the Shakti Peethas.

-The temple attracts thousands of travellers and local devotees during the Nanda Ashtami, a grand Hindu festival, which is celebrated in Nainital for 5-8 days continuously in the month of September with pomp and show.
+The temple attracts thousands of travellers and local devotees during the Nanda Ashtami, a grand Hindu festival, which is celebrated in Nainital for 5-8 days continuously in September with pomp and show.
 Holy occasions like Navratri and the Chaitra fair also witness massive gatherings at the temple.
-The temple is at a walking distance from the Nainital main bus stand, around 35 kms from the nearest railway station at Kathgodam and around 55 kms from Pantnagar Airport, which makes it easily accessible.
+The temple is within walking distance from the Nainital main bus stand, around 35 km from the nearest railway station at Kathgodam, and around 55 km from Pantnagar Airport, which makes it easily accessible.

 Timings: 6 am to 8 pm